TroyLaPolice/European-Neolithic-Expansion/README.md

 It represents the expansion of farming throughout Europe during this time period.
 It is a Non-WF model featuring spatial competition, reproduction and learning.
 It is a 2D spatial model that can be displayed on a map.

-### About the map:
+#### About the map:

 The map is a square approximation of Europe which, by default is 3,700 km^2.

-### Color schemes:
+#### Color schemes when run in GUI:

-#### Behavioral coloring
+##### Behavioral coloring
-Hunter gatherers (HGs) and farmers can be represented as colors by phenotype: The general defaults are listed below.
+Hunter gatherers (HGs) and farmers can be represented as colors by phenotype:.
+The general defaults are listed below:

 Another color can also be turned on to represent first generation offspring of a farmer and a HG.
 By default this is off.
 ```
 Red: Hunter Gatherer
 Blue: Farmer
-Green: Hunter Gatherer who became a farmer by learning (Phenotypically now a farmer)
+Green: Hunter Gatherer who became a farmer by learning (Behavorially now a farmer)
+Yellow: First generation offspring of a farmer and a HG (Behavorially a farmer)
 ```

-#### Genotypic coloring
+##### Genotypic coloring
 The genotypic coloring scheme shows the proportion of farmer ancestry in the population rather than the phenotype of HG vs farmer.
 The coloring is a spectrum from black to blue.
 The gradation is as follows:
 ```
-Blue: Farmer
+Blue: 100% Farmer
  to
-Black: HG
+Black: 0% Farmer (HG)
 ```

 ## Code:

-#### Initialize function
+### Initialize function

 ```
 initialize()